thinkshout/thinkshout/blog/_posts/2014-07-18-getting-started-with-sass-for-drupal-and-zen-part-ii.md

 }
 ```

-Compass will also output the overwritten files in your console, if you are using command line to run it.
+Compass will also output the overwritten files in your console if you are using command line to run it.
 It's okay to delete the CSS you added, so things will appear like the default Zen theme.

 ## SASS Primer
 If you haven't used SASS, prepare to be hooked on it.
-Some advantages of SASS include DRY (Don't Repeat Yourself) CSS, function (mixins) for repetitive and lengthy blocks of CSS, and the ability to extend common styles.
+Some advantages of SASS include DRY (Don't Repeat Yourself), CSS, function (mixins) for repetitive and lengthy blocks of CSS, and the ability to extend common styles.

 ### Variables
 Variables in SASS start with a '$'.
 Use variables to define values you will use throughout your stylesheets.
 For example, let's define our color palette in `_init.scss`.
-There is a commented section for colors, you can drop them in there.
+There is a commented section for colors.
+You can drop them in there.
 I'm going to grab this [zen 2](http://www.colourlovers.com/palette/56833/zen.) palette from Kuler.

 ```scss
 $sand:      #b0ae9e;